orbitalquark/textadept/docs/faq.md

 like other HiDPI-aware applications?

 **A:**
-GTK 2.0, the cross-platform GUI toolkit Textadept uses, is not HiDPI aware, so you need to instruct Windows to take over font rendering.
+GTK, the cross-platform GUI toolkit Textadept uses, is not HiDPI aware, so you need to instruct Windows to take over font rendering.
 Right-click on the Textadept executable and select "Properties".
 Click on the "Compatibility" tab and then the "Change high DPI settings" button.
 Check the "Override high DPI scaling" checkbox towards the bottom of the pop-up